AdrianKlessa/Planets/README.md

 - I didn't feel like naming the columns of the created dataframes sensibly because there were ~50 of them.
 Big mistake - lots of issues later on due to providing the AI with the wrong data series and difficulties with finding which data is where.

+## TL;DR : A physics simulation of the solar system turned out well, I'd say.
+There is a deep Q-learning agent trained based on it, but it's far from perfect - would require a refactor of the code providing it with data and retraining with other/less paramters to improve.

 ## Libraries used:

 - Numpy
 - Pandas
 - Keras + a bit of direct operations on Tensorflow
 - Scipy for constants and interpolation
+- Pathos (running the simulation in multiple threads for faster data gathering)

+# Controls for the spaceship (the red triangle):

+Left/Right arrows - rotate

+Up/Down arrows - increase/decrease thrust

+Numpad arrows (2/4/6/8) - move the camera

+Z/C - accelerate/deccelerate time (C - 10x faster, Z - 10x slower).

+Make sure to use throttle at lower time multipliers to not run out of fuel super fast and zip out of the solar system.

+Planetary dataset found on [Kaggle](https://www.kaggle.com/datasets/iamsouravbanerjee/planet-dataset) based on NASA-provided information.

+(Obligatory note: I'm not affiliated with either the creator of the dataset or NASA).